 The respective provincial governments (i.e. the Crown) predominantly own the mineral rights to oil and natural gas located in Western Canada.
 According to Alberta Energy, the Crown owns approximately 81% of the Province of Alberta's mineral rights.
 Provincial governments grant rights to explore for and produce oil and natural gas pursuant to leases, licences and permits for varying terms and on conditions set forth in provincial legislation, including requirements to perform specific work or make payments.
 The provincial governments in Western Canada's provinces conduct regular land sales where oil and natural gas companies bid for leases to explore for and produce oil and natural gas pursuant to mineral rights owned by the respective provincial governments.
-The leases generally have a fixed term; however, a lease may generally be continued after the initial term where certain minimum thresholds of production have been reached, all lease rental payments have been paid on time and other conditions are satisfied.
+Oil and natural gas leases generally have a fixed term; however, a lease may generally be continued after the initial term where certain minimum thresholds of production have been reached, all lease rental payments have been paid on time and other conditions are satisfied.

 The Province of Alberta has implemented legislation providing for the reversion to the Crown of mineral rights to deep, non-productive geological formations at the conclusion of the primary term of a lease or licence.
-In addition, the Province of Alberta has shallow rights reversion for shallow, non-productive geological formations for new leases and licences.
+Alberta also has a policy of "shallow rights reversion" which provides for the reversion to the Crown of mineral rights to shallow, non-productive geological formations for all leases and licences issued after January 1, 2009.
+Shallow reversion will occur at the conclusion of the primary term of the lease or intermediate term of the licence.